matter-app/take-home-exercise-full-stack/README.md

-# Matter Engineering Coding Challenge
+# Matter Engineering Take-Home Exercise

-💫 Welcome to the Matter coding challenge! 🎉
+💫 Welcome to the Matter take-home coding exercise! 🎉

-This full-stack challenge is designed to take about 3 hours for someone familiar with React/Node/Express.
+This full-stack exercise is designed to take about 3 hours for someone familiar with React/Node/Express.
 It involves building a form component in React that also makes a request to the Node.js/Express.js backend.

 ## Getting Set Up

-The challenge requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend the LTS version.
+The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
+We recommend using the LTS version.

 1. Start by cloning this repository.